fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 The script _npm run build:ui_ builds the frontend and copies the production version under the backend repository.  _npm run deploy_ releases the current backend to Fly.io.

-_npm run deploy:full_ combines these two and contains the necessary <i>git</i> commands to update the backend repository.
+_npm run deploy:full_ combines these two scripts.

 There is also a script _npm run logs:prod_ to show the Fly.io logs.